mougiakouel/QGIS-Training-Manual/symbology/symbology.rst

 be gray or black.
 The :guilabel:`rural` layer, showing farms, should be green or yellow, for example.
 And so on.

+Also feel free to experiment with different :guilabel:`Fill Style` and :guilabel:`Border Style` settings.

 Exercise: Symbol layers
 =======================